S3-working-group/s3-practical-guide/content/src/defining-agreements/clarify-domains.md

 Any role or team’s purpose is to contribute towards the overall purpose of the organization by taking care of a specific organizational need.
 Inadequately defined domains typically lead to stakeholders having different assumptions about areas of responsibility and autonomy.
 As a consequence, both collaboration and distribution of work suffers because of missed dependencies, double work, or work not done at all.

-Clarifying domains makes the contract between [delegator](gloassart:delegator) and [delegatee](glossary:delegatee) explicit, which enables everyone to learn about what works and what doesn’t, because everyone understands who is responsible for what.
+Clarifying domains makes the contract between [delegator](gloassart:delegator) and [delegatee(s)](glossary:delegatee) explicit, which enables everyone to learn about what works and what doesn’t, because everyone understands who is responsible for what.
 A clear domain description with a reasonable amount of detail is a necessary prerequisite for people to successfully evaluate and continuously improve their work.

 A simple way for supporting stakeholders in developing shared understanding about the various aspects of a domain is by creating a **domain description** that contains information about: